The University of Chicago Medicine Vascular Ultrasound Laboratories

-Vascular testing is often used by healthcare providers to analyze how well blood is flowing through the arteries and veins.
-It can provide detailed information when diagnosing arterial or vein disease or before surgeries to evaluate a patient's vascular condition.
-Doppler ultrasound uses sound waves to create images that show how the blood is flowing through your blood vessels.
+Vascular testing is often used by healthcare providers to know how well blood is flowing in the arteries and veins.
+It can provide detailed information to diagnose arterial or vein disease.
+It is also used before surgery to know a patient's vascular condition.
+Doppler ultrasound uses sound waves to make images.
+The images show how the blood is flowing in your blood vessels.

 Vascular Testing Accreditation